shivanshkc/lightshow/prp/stages/stage-11-properties-panel.md

 # Stage 11: Properties Panel

 ## Objective
-Implement the full properties panel with transform inputs (position, rotation, scale) and material controls (color picker, sliders).
+Implement the full properties panel with transform inputs (position, rotation, scale) and material controls (type selector, color picker, type-specific sliders).
 All inputs should have two-way binding with the scene state.

 ---